OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 # Taxonomy assembly

+Taxonomies are ordinarily managed as databases that grow by the addition of individual records and occasional localized rearrangements, as when a genus is "lumped" or "split".
+Taxonomic information can be incorporated from other sources, but this may require a manual merge, in order to adjudicate conflicts.
+For example, if a species in the taxonomy is missing from the new source, it must be determined whether the species should be removed (e.g. the name is invalid), or kept (the new source is incomplete).

+An alternative to record-level taxonomy management is federation.
+A federated taxonomy algorithmically combines a number of source taxonomies.
+The advantage of federation is that it tracks all source taxonomies faithfully.
+Every piece of information in the federation is justified by the latest versions of the sources.

+## Assembly procedure

 The assembly process works, in outline, as follows:

  1. Start with an ordered list of source taxonomies S1, S2, ...
  1. Initialize the 'union' taxonomy U to be empty
  1. For each source S:
      1. Load, normalize, and patch S
-     1. Align S to U, i.e. match the nodes of S to nodes of U, where possible
+     1. Align S to U, i.e. match nodes of S to nodes of U, where possible
      1. Merge S into U
          1. Unaligned subtrees of S (subtrees of S that contain no matched nodes other than their root) are grafted onto U